bansal-aditya/RL-Finetuning/README.md

 ## The Metric Gap

-When training vision modeks, often, the loss function used to train the model may not fully align with the actual task objective.
+When training vision models, often, the loss function used to train the model may not fully align with the actual task objective.
 Hence, there is this gap between the model predictions and intended usage which is exacerbated for vision tasks involving complex structured outputs.

-Inspired from the domain of NLP, the above technique could circumvent the challenge of optimizing non-differentiable evaluation metrics, enabling more effcient fine-tuning of the models.
+Inspired from the domain of NLP, the above technique could circumvent the challenge of optimizing non-differentiable evaluation metrics, enabling more efficient fine-tuning of the models.

 ## Reinforcement Learning
 Treat the metric  as a reward function